WPTechInnovation/wpw-doc-dev/docs/get-started.md

 5. [API Specification](api-spec)

 ## Useful terms
-There's quite a few terms we're using in the SDKs and the other documentation, so it's worth knowing what they are and what they mean.
+There's quite a few terms we're using in the SDKs and the rest of our documentation, so it's worth knowing what they are and what they mean.

 |**Term**|**Definition**|
 | ------------- | ------------- |